LukeMS/keltor/rst/index.rst

 **House Head**: Duke Rychar Starcrest Canitus

-**Power Base**: Foamrest in Mostor
+**Power Base**: `Foamrest`_ in `Mostor`_

 While few members of this House excel at anything they are at least competent.
 They are the least powerful of the Major Houses and the oldest one still in existence, next to House Kalistic.
 Canitus has been around just over four hundred years.
-Strong land holds are maintained in northern Mostor and north-eastern Argos.
+Strong land holds are maintained in northern `Mostor`_ and north-eastern `Argos`_.

 Dorell